AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 ### Instructions

-1. Please create a virtual environment with the provided .yml file `LAP_environment.yml`
+1. Please create a virtual environment with the provided .yml file `LAP_environment.yaml`
-   1.1 This `.yml` file was created on and for a Mac OS platform.
+   1.1 This `.yaml` file was created on and for a conda environment on a Mac OSX-64 platform.
 If you are running a different system, this option may not work.
+   1.2 We have also made a less specific `.yaml` file with only the necessary version requirements which is more likely to work on a non-OSX-64 platform.
+   1.3 Alternatively, you may also re-create an environment using conda or pip with on of the provided requirement files listed below; the less specific version should work across platform:
+        1.3.1 `requirements.txt` has all the builds and version information and should work on an OSX-64 platform
+        1.3.2 `requirements_no_builds.txt` only has the version specifications for the modules and dependencies
+        1.3.3 `requirements_bare.txt` only has the list of modules (no dependencies) with no version information
-   1.2 see [Alternative Instructions](#alternative-instructions) for replicating this project via Google Colab
+   1.4 see [Alternative Instructions](#alternative-instructions) for replicating this project via Google Colab
 2. Clone this repository
 3. Download image files according to the instructions in the *Dataset* section.
 4. The notebooks can be run in any order, with the following exceptions: